7RU7H/CTFs/TryHackMe/Markdown/Squid-Game/Squid-Game-Help-Thorough.md

 Before venturing forth check the following in the Post-completion-Reflection:
 - QB-Forensics-Notes, QB-X Notes, Important Takeways:
 - [[Squid-Game-Meta-Notes]]

+#### Theory Crafting the good and the bad in an ugly way

+Previous to this point the best prevention is to never open any documents, pdf, etc

+- There must be a algorithm that determines the scale of human readable code as intuitively my Grandma could spot bad VBA as ultra weird nonsense

+- IsItBadDoc
+	- No internet access
+	- Automate external disconnection from internal network
+	- Change permissions to prevent accidental human reading
+	- No libreoffice, browsers, etc
+	- Docker images for all the tools

 #### Funny Ideas